Stuffe/isa_spec/README.md

 ```

 ## Fields
-The specification may optionally contain a fields section, specify this by adding the line ```[fields]``` and listing the fields below.
+The specification may optionally contain a fields section, by adding the line ```[fields]``` and listing the fields below.
 A field section could look like this:
 ```
 [fields]